SciComp8/NGSOmics_Programming/README.md

-# Quantitative Biomedicine ✨
+# OMICS ✨

-This repository houses conceptual viewpoints, coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.
+This repository houses conceptual perspectives, coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.

-*Last updated: 8 May 2025*
+*Last updated: 1 Jun 2025*

 ## Features